Autocrat Omar al-Bashir to go on trial in Sudan for 1989 military coup

 Al-Bashir was convicted in late 2019 on corruption charges, but was never tried for alleged crimes against humanity committed under his 30-year iron fist rule.

-The volatile nation in the Horn of Africa is currently run by a transitional government made up of military and civilian personnel.dpa
+The volatile nation in the Horn of Africa is currently run by a transitional government made up of military and civilian personnel.